jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

 * :doc:`True </data_structures/booleans/booleans>` is not :ref:`None`
 * :doc:`False </data_structures/booleans/booleans>` is not :ref:`None`

 I could sum up the above statements this way - in Python :doc:`True </data_structures/booleans/booleans>`, :doc:`False </data_structures/booleans/booleans>` and :ref:`None` are different.
-My understanding of these differences helps me know how python behaves and gives a foundation of predictable expectations of the language.
+My understanding of these differences helps me know howPython behaves and gives a foundation of predictable expectations of the language.

 ----